NathanNoye/Obsidian-Vault/Bibles/CSB/43 - John/John 19.md

 From that moment Pilate kept trying to release him.
 But the Jews shouted, "If you release this man, you are not Caesar's friend.
 Anyone who makes himself a king opposes Caesar!"

 ###### 13
 When Pilate heard these words, he brought Jesus outside.
-He sat down on the judge's seat in a place called the Stone Pavement (but in Aramaic, <em>Gabbatha</em>).
+He sat down on the judge's seat in a place called the Stone Pavement (but in *Aramaic*, <em>Gabbatha</em>).

 ###### 14
 It was the preparation day for the Passover, and it was about noon.
 Then he told the Jews, "Here is your king!"